 Trout is a perfect fish for the grill and tastes great with a little smoke from wood.
-Whether you want to cook up fillets or the whole fish, it's easy to do and you can add a variety of flavors or experiment with different recipes.
+Whether you want to cook up individual fillets or the whole fish, it's a pretty simple process, and you can add a variety of flavors or experiment with different recipes.
 There are a few tricks that will help you create the perfect grilled trout and keep your fish from falling apart while it's cooking.

 When buying trout, you want to get a fish that is just the right size for the plate, about 6 to 8 inches long.
 This is true whether you are getting a whole fish or just the fillet.
 For trout fillets, it is good to get them a little bigger because they tend to hold together better.

 You also want to make sure the fish is fresh and clean.
 Look for shiny scales with firm, white flesh.
 The fish should be void of discoloration and dried edges.
 It may have a slight odor but it should not smell fishy.
 If buying whole fish, check to see if the eyes are nice and clear and not cloudy.

 Trout is a bit more delicate than other types of fish and it has a tendency to fall apart if it isn't handled carefully.
 However, it isn't too difficult to keep a fillet together while you are grilling.
 The first secret is to make sure your grilling surface is clean—foods stick to dirty surfaces, not the hot metal.
 Before you heat up the grill, be sure to clean the grate thoroughly and apply some oil to it.

 There are many grilling tools that you can buy, but when it comes to keeping your trout intact, what you really need is a carefully chosen spatula.
 If you enjoy grilling fish, a sizable spatula that is very thin will be a valuable addition to your backyard cooking toolkit.